rempsyc/cv/README.md

 ## Instructions

+1. First, you will need to clone/download this entire repository and all it’s files to your computer so you can run the code in R.
-1. The main file to edit is `cv.Rmd`.
+2. The main file to edit is `cv.Rmd`.
 Use it to add your name, contact information, and description.
 Change the template colour using the `headcolor` parameter (in the YAML header).
 Also replace the photo in the `img` folder.
-2. Make sure to install all required packages (LaTeX is required as well).
+3. Make sure to install all required packages (LaTeX is required as well).
-3. Specify your Google Scholar profile number and name if using this feature.
+4. Specify your Google Scholar profile number and name if using this feature.
-4. Change the order of sections by changing the order of code chunks.
+5. Change the order of sections by changing the order of code chunks.
-5. Edit the individual files (“childs”) to edit your sections’ content as desired (e.g., `publications.Rmd`).
+6. Edit the individual files (“childs”) to edit your sections’ content as desired (e.g., `publications.Rmd`).
-6. To output the CV to PDF, simply knit `cv.Rmd` (shortcut is Ctr+Shift+K)
+7. To output the CV to PDF, simply knit `cv.Rmd` (shortcut is Ctr+Shift+K)

 ## Tips